midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 ### Generation and verification

+Operationally, the generation process requires all the mentioned Cardano contracts to be deployed, configured with the right data, and the reference block finalized.
+This dependency is particularly important for the permissionned validators, as thye need to be ready to start producing blocks when the chain is launched.

 Much of these is based on Cardano data, hence 2 related processes are needed: for creation of chainspec and for verification of whole genesis configuration and genesis block.